+Coinsurance

-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
+Coinsurance is the percentage of our allowance that you must pay for your care.
 Coinsurance does not begin until you have met your calendar year deductible.
 Coinsurance applies to all services except for office visits and emergency/urgent care services.

-Example: In our Plan, you pay 20% of our allowance for all hospital related services including innotions, output and discrepations and discrepations and discrepations and discrepations.

-including inpatient, outpatient and diagnostic testing, infertility services and durable medical equipment.
+Example: In our Plan, you pay 20% of our allowance for all hospital related services including inpatient, outpatient and diagnostic testing, infertility services and durable medical equipment.